peterjmartinson/writing/DistractedFortune/20240618_WhyTakeDrugs.md

 ## Take Your Meds

 I'm not an expert on ADHD, so talk to your psychiatrist before taking my advice.
 However, medication has really changed my life.
 And, I did the experiment to prove it.

+There are several arguments against taking medications for mental illnesses.

+1. Does not address the underlying problem

+ADHD is a disease that inhibits executive function in the afflicted.
+This results in various effects like losing your keys, forgetting appointments, low achievement, and poor quality of life.
+Aren't these really problems that everyone needs to learn how to deal with, and most already have dealt with?

+Yes and no.  ADHD is real, and it can be crippling to the sufferer.
+Taking medication helps you overcome the barrier to focus, and finally get things done.
+It's not a miracle cure - you still need to learn various skills like keeping a calendar and mindfulness.
+But it does give you the space you need to actually learn and practice those skills

+After a month or two of taking my medications, I for real cried tears of joy when I realized I could now plan to do something, and then have the confidence that I might actually do it in the future.
+I could finally set goals I had the hope of meeting.

+2. Dependence (addiction)

+Don't you get addicted to Adderall and start taking more and more to get that feel-good effect?

+Yes, Adderall and other ADHD medications are amphetamine based drugs.
+And, yes, when abused, they can form dependency.
+However, remember that ADHD is not an illness that can be cured.
+You're going to be on the drug for the rest of your life anyway.

+Also, if you get prescribed a non-amphetamine drug like Strattera, you're probably not going to get addicted.
+For the following reason.

+3. The side effects

+All drugs have side effects.
+I found no real side effects with Wellbutrin, but did with Strattera.
+I started taking it in the morning with breakfast.
+Soon after dropping a pill, I would feel an incredible urge to go take a nap.
+Also, I found it to create a very bad acid reflux every once in awhile.

+To mitigate these effects, I now take my pills before bed, and eat a little snack at the same time.
+Sometimes I still get reflux, but I also go right to sleep, which is good for me anyhow!

+Talk to your psychiatrist about possible side effects.
+There are a variety of medications available to us now.
+But, remember that the effect of CONTROLLABLE FOCUS tends to far outweigh other physical side effects, especially if you can figure out how to mitigate them

+4. It dulls your creativity

 There are some who think that taking drugs that mess with your mind is a bad idea.
 I used to associate with an organization that taught ADHD was a made up illness, made up to provide an excuse to administer creativity-killing drugs to abnormally bright kids.